 The room is unbelievably cosy with precise and impeccable service.
 It will instantly have you relaxing and unwinding awaiting the masterpiece of the food here.
 Think: whole stuffed rotisserie quail with haggis and butternut squash, or a smoked haddock Scotch egg.

-As for the best gastropub in the UK?
 The Broad Chare is the type of gastropub you wish you lived right next door to.
 Nothing fancy, nothing fussy, just honest and delicious food and properly local ales.
 The menu is perfectly British and fiercely seasonal, with a range of snacks to eat at the bar or more substantial dishes for a full meal.

 Some of the very best and most underrated cooking in the UK.